neptuo/AspNet.Navigation/README.md

 ## Reading the parameters in the controller action method

-We can easily use the route class in the parameter of action method to bind-in parameters:
+We can easily use the route class in the parameter of action method to bind-in parameters.
+Note that for this use the property setters must be public.

 ```C#